20th Century Press Archives: Areas of collection and extent

-More than 1400 sources have been evaluated for the press archives.
+More than 1400 sources were monitored for the press archives.
 Their broad international distribution provides access to the history of political thought and receptive history of the covered topics.
 Occasionally, the collected publications go back as far as 1826.
-While the persons archive was only available in paper form until its partial digitization, the holdings of the topics, wares and companies archives have been saved every ten years on roll film or microfiche since the 1960s and then the paper clippings were pulped.
+While the persons archive was only available in paper form until its partial digitization, the holdings of the topics, wares and companies archives were saved every ten years on roll film or microfiche since the 1960s and then the paper clippings were pulped.

 The holdings of the Kiel Wirtschaftsarchiv are less comprehensively documented.
-They are subdivided into a topics archive, which mainly served the research and teaching of the IfW and which is microfilmed up to 1945, a personal archive, only in paper form, which also contains publications of these persons, and a home archive with publications about the IfW itself, also in paper.
-The archive on corporate bodies, which in 1958 comprised 4800 companies and more than 5600 German and international scientific and cultural societies and institutions, political parties and trade associations. and represented "one of the most complete collections for twentieth-century business history" is not mentioned any more in the archive's profile.
-The "war archive" of 1914–1918, which comprehended one million clippings, was destroyed by a bomb strike in 1942.
-For 1958, when six scientific experts and more than 30 employees in total were collecting and organizing the material, the total extent of the archive was estimated as more than three million, for 1993 as more than ten million.
+They are subdivided into a topics archive, which mainly served the research and teaching of the IfW and which is microfilmed up to 1945; a personnel archive, only in paper form, which also contains publications of these persons; and a home archive with publications about the IfW itself, also on paper.
+The archive on corporate bodies –which in 1958 comprised 4800 companies and more than 5600 German and international scientific and cultural societies and institutions, political parties and trade associations, and represented "one of the most complete collections for twentieth-century business history" – is not mentioned any more in the archive's profile.
+The "war archive" of 1914–1918, which amounted to one million clippings, was destroyed by a bomb strike in 1942.
+In 1958, when six scientific experts and more than 30 employees in total were collecting and organizing the material, the total extent of the archive was estimated as more than three million, and in 1993 as more than ten million.

-By the Pressemappe 20.
+Through the Pressemappe 20.
 Jahrhundert application, parts of the holdings of both archives are now accessible on the web.